w3c/webtransport/use-cases.md

     1. Online document sharing
     1. Remote assistance temporarily "taking over" control of a system
 1. **Time Synchronized Multimedia Web communications**
-    1. Combining geo-separate singing and/or instruments together online with precise time synchronization (deprecated as valid-case during Oct 19 TPAC meeting)
+    1. Showing a HUD-type overlay over received video with time synchronized information from sensors or game data.
     1. Add HUD overlay on top of received video from sensors or game data.
 1. **IOT sensor and analytics data transfer**
     1. Efficient and intermittent transmission of data.
 For example  - sending a 1 bit flag, GPS position updates, mouse clicks on site etc.